gertjana/gertjana.github.io/_posts/2019-03-17-smartmeter-experiments-1.md

 ---
 title: 		Smartmeter Experiments part 1
 layout: 	post
+comments: 	true
-categories: [development]
+categories: development
-tags: [smartmeter, p1]
+tags: 		smartmeter p1
 ---

 Disclaimer: This is all based on the Dutch P1 Standard, in other countries it will simply not work or at best your experiences may vary